braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 ### Using webhooks with Braze partners {#utilizing-webhooks}

-There are many ways to utilize webhooks, and with our technology partners (Alloys), you can use webhooks to level up your communication directly with your customers and users.
+There are many ways to use webhooks, and with our technology partners (Alloys), you can use webhooks to level up your communication directly with your customers and users.

 Check out:
 * [Messenger]({{site.baseurl}}/partners/additional_channels/instant_chat/messenger/)